 fancy a pint in the sun?

-We can’t quite believe it, but it’s almost time for pubs to let us thirsty lot back into their outside spaces to enjoy a pint or three!
-Brighton and Hove are full of watering holes with sun traps, so we’ve rounded up our faves that are opening the week of the 12th April.
+Brighton and Hove are full of watering holes with sun traps, so we’ve rounded up some of our faves.
 Looking for other venues with outside space?
 We’ve got them too!

 Brighton Bier Brewery